agu3rra/volpy/readme.md

+# ATTENTION: Work In Progress...
+This project is currently a work in progress based on my previous project named [Earthworks](https://github.com/agu3rra/earthworks).
+The idea is to refactor the original code base and to develop it into a full Python PyPI package as well as have some/all of its functionality accessible thru a REST API.

+I will remove this section from this readme file once the project is complete and ready to use.

+---

 # volpy

-## ATTENTION: Work In Progress...
-This project is currently a work in progress based on my previous previous project named [Earthworks](https://github.com/agu3rra/earthworks).
-The idea is to refactor the original code base and to develop it into a full Python PyPI package as well as have some/all of its functionality accessible thru a REST API.

-I will remove this section from the readme file once the project is complete and ready to use.

 ## Volume Calculations for Digital Elevation Models in Python